 - Having relaxed shoulders is vital at all stages otherwise you might end up with a headache at the end of the class

-- Sometimes you may feel dizzy because of the heat, that’s all very normal, when you need just sit down and breathe through your nose
+- Sometimes you may feel dizzy because of the heat, that’s all very normal when you need just sit down and breathe through your nose

 - After the exercise, replace lost electrolytes with water and food (banana, dates, raisins, coconut and avocado).
 Check out the healthy foods you should be eating by clicking here.

-So here are few top benefits why hot yoga is good for you:
+Why hot yoga is good for you:

 - Detoxification: believe me after the first couple of minutes, you will start sweating.
 When I exercise, I don’t usually sweat much, however, while doing hot yoga, it was just the opposite.
 Your clothes are soaked at the end.
-This is so good your body, because you will get rid of any toxins from the skin.
+This is so good your body because you will get rid of any toxins from the skin.